Florida Wills Lawyers serving Palm Beach, Martin and St. Lucie Counties

 Your will must be filed with the Florida Probate Court upon death.
 The court then supervises the distribution of your assets.
 Many people incorrectly believe that if their estate is modest and not subject to estate taxes, there will be no need for probate.
 This is a misconception!
 Any estate where assets must be distributed through the provisions of a will is subject to probate, regardless of whether the estate is taxable.

 If you die without a will (intestate), the State of Florida determines how your assets get divided, and who your beneficiaries will be.
 A judge will decide who handles the administration of your estate.
 If you're like most people, you'll want to plan so that the state doesn't make these important decisions for you!

-Your Personal Representative will be required to report periodically to the Probate Court.
-Selecting a Personal Representative (or co-Personal Representatives) is easy for some people, harder for others.
-You must evaluate the individual's level of responsibility, time constraints, etc. If you're thinking of appointing several co-Personal Representatives -- all your adult children, for example -- you must assess whether they can work together amicably.
 You must also consider Florida restrictions on who may serve.
 For example, Florida allows you to choose a Personal Representative who resides out of state -- but only if that person is a relative.
-The elder law attorneys of The Karp Law Firm can help you think through these issues so you are comfortable with your choice.
+The estate planning attorneys of The Karp Law Firm can help you think through these issues so that you are comfortable with your choice.

 If You're In a Second Marriage: The Elective Share